 Artificial Intelligence and Edge Computing in Manufacturing | SPONSORED

 We’ve all heard a lot about Artificial Intelligence (AI) and its crucial role in empowering key elements of the “Factory of the Future”.
-And Edge Computing is changing the way we think about what kind of digital performance can be achieved from devices at the edge of powerful 5G networks.
+And future Edge Computing is changing the way we think about what kind of digital performance can be achieved from devices at the edge of powerful 5G networks.

 But what happens when you bring those two elements together as part of an overall digital revamp of the manufacturing shop floor?
 That’s what we wanted to know – so we went to Michal Skubacz, head of industrial software in the Motion Control business unit at Siemens Digital Industry, for some answers.

 Manufacturing at the Industrial Edge

 He explained that this combination of technologies is what Siemens is calling the Industrial Edge – which takes the task of analyzing machine and plant data produced by industrial IoT systems (a vital step in gaining the kinds of insights needed to drive industrial AI systems) from traditional industrial PCs to fast, secure and up-to-date industrial edge computing devices.

 Michal Skubacz suggests that this kind of innovation is part of an overall digitalization push that manufacturing companies are increasingly getting behind.